White paper writers often ask me, “What makes a good source?”

 For more than 20 years, worldwide PR firm Edelman has been measuring trust in more than 25 countries for its Global Trust Barometer.

-In 2017, the United States endured “the worst collapse ever recorded in the history of the Global Trust Barometer … The public is fearful, and trust is disturbingly low.”
+For example, in 2017 the United States endured “the worst collapse ever recorded in the history of the Global Trust Barometer… The public is fearful, and trust is disturbingly low.”

-What does this survey mean for white paper writers?
+What does this mean for white paper writers?

 Tip 4: Quote experts, not publications